wdawson/okta.github.io/_source/_reference/inline_hooks/api-am/index.md

 ## See Also

-For a general introduction to Okta inline hooks, see [Inline Hooks](/use_cases/hooks/).
+For a general introduction to Okta inline hooks, see [Inline Hooks](/_reference/inline_hooks).

 For setup steps for the API Acccess Management inline hook, see [API Acess Management Inline Hook Setup](/use_cases/hooks/setup/api-am-setup.md).

-For information on the API for registering external service endpoints with Okta, see [Callbacks API](/api/resources/callbacks).
+For information on the API for registering external service endpoints with Okta, see [Inline Hooks API](_docs/api/resources/inline-hooks.md).

 ## Objects in the Request from Okta

 For API Access Management hooks, the outbound call from Okta to your external service will include the following objects in its JSON payload:

-### data.tokens.access_token
+### data.access

 Provides information on the properties of the access token that Okta has generated, including the existing claims it contains.